 When you take over as successor trustee of the trust, you need to let the beneficiaries know that you’re now in charge.
 Some states require specific language; in others, a simple letter in your own words will do.
 You will need to explain the situation, which usually includes these basic facts:

 Be realistic with the beneficiaries about when they can expect to receive money from the trust.
 Unless they’ve inherited before, they probably have no idea that it will be a while before you are ready to distribute assets from the trust.
 Explain that first, you’ve got to inventory trust assets and also determine what debts and taxes need to be paid.
 That process may take only a few weeks, or it could take a few months.
+See Nolo's resources on living trust administration for more information.

 Almost half the states have specific rules about how you must notify beneficiaries about the trust and what information you must provide.
 Several states require you to send a notice to all trust beneficiaries within a certain time after you take over as successor trustee of the trust.
 Most states give you 30 or 60 days to send this initial notice.